Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     style = "cs-light"
     section = ""
     heading = "The Problem with Problems"
-    text = "For the online persona of MineCraft's team members, custom <em>skins</em> were create for use with Minecraft.
-In addition, fully rigged 3D models were create and texture so that <em>photos</em> could be taken for marketing or that the actual 3D avatars could be used in-app to provide help with on-boarding new users." asset_path = "streamlio"
+    text = "I created fully rigged 3D models and skin textures for each of of our team members for use online, in media, and in MineCraft itself.
+This provided us characters who's photos could be taken and used for media, marketing, or in-app to provide help with on-boarding new users." asset_path = "streamlio"
     image = "Streamlio-BC-Rendering-PlexusUV.png"
     caption = "Rendered comp"